FasterSpeeding/Yuyo/docs/usage/components.md

 ([ComponentContext.id_metadata][yuyo.components.BaseContext.id_metadata]) part
 represents any developer added metadata for that specific component.

+The `id_metadata` init argument lets you set the metadata for the static components in an action column while initiating it by passing a dict of match IDs/descriptor callback names to the metadata for each specified component.

 Custom IDs cannot be longer than 100 characters in total length.

+!!! note
+    For stateless components like this to work properly the custom IDs need to stay the same between bot restarts.

+    The `as_` descriptors achive this by generating a constant default ID from the path for the component's callback (which includes the callback's name the class' qualname, and the module's qualname).
+This does, however, mean that any changes to the function's name or the name of the class/modules it's in will change this generated custom ID leading to it no-longer match any previously declared message components.

+    However, the `add_` and `with_` (class)methods generate a random UUID whenever called and will have to be manually supplied a constant custom ID through the optional `custom_id` argument.
+The `as_` descriptors also have a `custom_id` argument which overrides the default path generated ID.

 ### Responding to Components